-2. Be gentler with your hair when it is wet
+2. Be gentler with your hair when is wet

 3. Include hair masks in your routine

-Masks formulated with a higher concentration of caring ingredients will condition and moisturize the hair because they penetrate the hair fibre deeper than a conditioner.
-Try using our specially designed hair mask for damaged hair, or alternativley you can use our Moisture & Shine mask that contains nourishing murumuru butter that intensively conditions damaged hair.
+Masks formulated with a higher concentration of caring ingredients will condition and moisturise the hair because they penetrate the hair fibre deeper than a conditioner.
+Our own Moisture & Shine mask contains nourishing murumuru butter that intensively conditions damaged hair.
 Tip: Apply the mask on damp, not on soaking wet hair to get the most of it.
 Gently press hair dry with a towel after shampooing, and only then apply the mask.